 CoolCAD will design and fabricate custom SiC devices and integrated circuits.
 We have a proprietary Process Design Kit (PDK) for use by our customers, which they can use to convert schematics into GDS-II files for fabrications.
 Fabrication services we offer include optical lithography, dry and wet etching, oxidation, annealing, chemical vapor deposition, e-beam evaporation and sputtering.

 B. Design of Electronic Devices and Circuits:

 CoolCAD will design custom SiC devices and integrated circuits.
 We will also convert designs into chips and printed circuit boards according to customer needs.
 Our expert team uses the most advanced device and design tools commercially available.
-In addition, we have numerous in-house proprietary design software tools, such as Monte Carlo simulators, that gives CoolCAD additional capabilities beyond which is commercially available.
-Our design services include SiC power devices, as well as integrated circuits composed of either silicon and SiC.
+In addition, we have numerous in-house proprietary design software tools, such as Monte Carlo simulators, that give CoolCAD additional capabilities beyond those which are commercially available.
+Our design services include SiC power devices, as well as integrated circuits composed of either silicon or SiC.

 C. Testing of Electronic Devices and Circuits: Cryogenics and Radiation Effects

 - Cryogenic Testing of dies- Testing of Standard Silicon Transistors at Cryogenic Temperatures (between -269oC and -196oC, 4K and 77K, using Liquid Helium; or between -196oC and 27oC, 77K and 300K, using Liquid Nitrogen) using a cryogenic probe station.
 CoolCAD has its own Cryogenic testing facility and equipment (TVB) for these tests, including liquified gases (Liquid nitrogen -196oC and liquid helium -296oC).